divergentmedia/divergentDocumentation/EditReady/EditReady.md

 # Metadata #

 One of the most powerful features in EditReady is the ability to view and edit the metadata contained in your files.
-You can access metadata for a clip by selecting "Edit Metadata" from the "Clip" menu, or by pressing command-2 on your
+You can access metadata for a clip by selecting "Edit Metadata" from the "Clip" menu, or by pressing command-2 on your keyboard.

 ## Browsing Metadata ##